Love Food Hate Waste

 Food waste is a major issue.
 Every year UK households throw away seven million tonnes of food and drink.
 Some is inedible - such as peelings, cores and bones - but the majority is, or once was, perfectly good food.
 Little by little, all this waste adds up.
 Wasting this food costs the average household £470 a year, rising to £700 for a family with children, the equivalent of almost £60 a month!

-The Love Food Hate Waste Challenge will be running again in November 2017.
-If you'd like to get involved, get in touch by emailing firstname.lastname@example.org.
+The Love Food, Hate Waste Challenge returns this winter.
+If you'd like to get involved, please email firstname.lastname@example.org before Sunday 12 November.

 How the challenge works